aboxer/emailr/int_doc/design.md

 This is a bunch of programs to manage emails for my PMC ride.
 It consists of the following:

 * setDb.py - add full records to database
-* addDb.py - add names and email address from a list to database
+* addGrp.py - add names and email address from a list to database group
 * sendThx.py - send customized thank you email.
 NOTE: always run before sendRq.py
 * sendRq.py - fetch names and emails from database and send customized request email
 * rmvDb.py - remove names and email address from a list to database